AlexAdasCca/raylib/docs/multi-window/examples-and-diagnostics.md

 8. Re-run shared-resource examples and verify no ownership split warnings.
 9. Re-run event-thread examples and verify no close-waiter enqueue succeeds.
 10. Re-run memory-diagnostics automation example and verify `NO_LEAK_DETECTED`.
+11. Run the long-path / UTF-8 file I/O example and inspect the JSON summary for failed stages.
-11. Start the audio multi-window example and verify secondary-thread window creation and shutdown still work.
+12. Start the audio multi-window example and verify secondary-thread window creation and shutdown still work.